Skip to Main Content

 4.7

 Overview: Avant was founded in 2012 and is based in Chicago.
 It offers personal loans to fund small to midsize expenses, with amounts capped lower than the industry average.
-The lender has the one of the lowest FICO score requirements among the lenders profiled on this page, and it offers more flexible terms than other bad credit options.
+The lender has one of the lowest FICO score requirements among the lenders profiled on this page, offering more flexible terms than other bad credit options.

 Est. APR